Adolescence: Belief system development

 Adolescence is frequently characterized by a transformation of an adolescent's understanding of the world, the rational direction towards a life course, and the active seeking of new ideas rather than the unquestioning acceptance of adult authority.
-An adolescent begins to develop a unique belief system through his or her interaction with social, familial, and cultural environments.
+An adolescent begins to develop a unique belief system through their interaction with social, familial, and cultural environments.
 While organized religion is not necessarily a part of every adolescent's life experience, youth are still held responsible for forming a set of beliefs about themselves, the world around them, and whatever higher powers they may or may not believe in.
 This process is often accompanied or aided by cultural traditions that intend to provide a meaningful transition to adulthood through a ceremony, ritual, confirmation, or rite of passage.